Dexalot/dexalot-docs/docs/contracts/PortfolioSub.md

 #### addTokenInternal

-Adds the given token to the portfolioSub with 0 address in the Dexalot L1(subnet).
+Adds the given token to the portfolioSub with 0 address in the subnet.

 **Dev notes:** \
 This function is only callable by admin. \